Nishkarsh01/responsive-split-screen-landing-page/README.md

 # Responsive Split Screen Landing
-This is a simple landing page created using HTML, CSS (Flexbox)
+This is a Simple Landing Page created using HTML, CSS (Flexbox)

 ## Developed By
 > Nishkarsh Dubb